 As part of my own personal development, weekly evenings were turned into lessons as my husband and I embarked on becoming qualified in British Sign Language.
 He was much better at it than me, but we both passed!

 I had the priviledge of leading the Institute as chair of the board and the council.
 In a global pandemic, we gained over 1,800 members, pivoted the organisation to deliver assessments and training online and launched material and support for over 9,000 members in a variety of situations as a result of COVID-19.

 At the start of 2020, I invested in developing skills to facilitate meetings and events and became accredited with the Association of Facilitators after attending in-depth training.

-Co-founded Calm Edged Rebels and launched a podcast
+Co-founded Calm Edged Rebels and co-launched a podcast

 With good friends Trudy and Advita, I co-founded Calm Edged Rebels and our podcast went live in October 2020.
 It won the best new podcast in the Podcasting for Business Awards and our conversation continues with more seasons in 2021.

 In April 2021, my book, Influential Internal Communication was published and the conversations this year are all about helping organisations and teams be less chaotic.
 The focus is firmly on helping leaders and teams develop skills in productivity and resilience and diagnosing what’s really causing the chaos inside organisations.